-You might have that one friend whose Facebook pictures always feature shots of them in different gyms, or that one who trains at a different gym every time they go to Thailand.
-Many people might not have a problem with gym hoppers at all, but I sometimes find myself feeling a little disappointed when I see this happening.
+You might have one fighter friend whose Facebook pictures always feature shots of them in different gyms, or another who trains at a different gym every time they go to Thailand.
+They might flutter from gym to gym, training here and there, and fighting for whichever gym they happen to be at during that particular time.
+Many people might not have a problem with gym hoppers at all, but I sometimes find myself feeling uncomfortable with the concept.
 Personally, I wouldn’t even feel comfortable wearing shorts carrying the name of any brand or gym other than my own.
-Perhaps that’s a little over-the-top to some people, but to me, it would feel disrespectful to do so.
+Perhaps that’s a little over-the-top to some, but to me, it would feel disrespectful to do so.
 My gym supports me, so I do the same for them by buying and wearing their gear.
 That’s the way I’ve been taught.

 I’ve ranted about this to a few people, with mixed reactions.
-Some have agreed, and some have said that it shouldn’t be a problem, as fighters just want to build their names on their own and should be allowed to take whatever they can from the different people that they train with.
+Some have agreed, and some have said that it shouldn’t be a problem, as fighters just want to build their names on their own and should be allowed to take whatever they can from the different people they train with.
 To each their own, I guess.
 I know that it shouldn’t really bother me, since I’m a fighter and not a trainer or gym owner, and how others train doesn’t affect me at all.
 The reason for my admittedly irrational annoyance at this issue seems to be rooted in the fact that I believe that many gym hoppers are overlooking an important value of Muay Thai: loyalty.

 We use the names of our gyms in lieu of our surnames when we fight (at least in Thailand), to proudly acknowledge and represent who made us and where we come from (or who sponsors us).
 While Muay Thai isn’t a team sport, and you’re on your own in the ring, it takes a village to make a fighter.
 So, why do so many fighters insist that they’re independent?
-From many, the impression I seem to get is that it’s an ego thing.
-The idea of ‘belonging’ to a gym or trainer seems to be offensive to their pride.
+From many, the impression I seem to get is that the idea of ‘belonging’ to a gym or trainer seems to be offensive to their pride.
 Although I realise that this is not the case for all gym hoppers, it’s something I’m beginning to notice in a specific type of fighter.

 Sometimes, these fighters consistently turn up late to training, refusing to fall in line with the gym’s schedule.
 When they do show up, they expect padwork or a certain type of treatment, and complain when they don’t get it.
 “I’m a paying customer, I should get padwork”, I’ve heard some say.
 But it doesn’t always work like that, especially in Thailand.